Nomir-01/Web-Crawler/README.md

 # Web-Crawler

-This is a operating system project, this web carwler is given a link first then it goes into that links and finds all the available links it can and does this until program is stopped or it will stop on its own
+This is an operating system project, this web crawler is given a link first then it goes into that link and finds all the available links it can and does this until the program is stopped or it will stop on its own